 A growing trail of impact, partnerships, and community transformation since 2005.

-A group of youth health advocates formally register the Global Communications Institute in Siaya, Kenya, launching a community HIV/AIDS awareness and prevention program.
+A group of youth health advocates formally register GLOBCOM in Siaya, Kenya, launching a community HIV/AIDS awareness and prevention program with primary focus on adolescents and young people.

-The GLOBCOM Sports League for HIV Prevention is launched — using football, netball, and performing arts to engage youth in behavior change communication across Siaya County.
+The GLOBCOM Sports Tournament was launched to reach young people with behavior change communication — using sports and arts to engage youth across Siaya County.

-By 2030, GLOBCOM aims to be a leading national NGO with programs reaching 100,000+ individuals annually across at least 10 counties — championing community health, youth empowerment, and health equity for all Kenyans.
+By 2030, GLOBCOM aims to be a leading national youth organisation with programs reaching 100,000+ young people annually across at least 10 counties — championing life skills, youth empowerment, and health equity for all young people in Kenya.

-We are building the infrastructure, partnerships, and evidence base to scale our most effective programs and respond to emerging health challenges including mental health, climate-health linkages, and digital health literacy.
+We are building the infrastructure, partnerships, and evidence base to scale our most effective programs and respond to emerging youth-related issues including mental health, climate-health linkages, and digital health literacy.

 Volunteer, partner, or support us — every contribution helps write a healthier future for Kenya.